xhelenfu/NIMO/README.md

 ## Citation

-If NIMO has assisted you with your work, please kindly cite our paper: TODO add link
+If NIMO has assisted you with your work, please kindly cite our paper.